Future, Present, & Past:

 A foundering conversation.
 Part II

 (This is the second section of a long multi-part installment in the same series that began with "A Simulating Conversation".
 It will be easier to follow if you have read that.
-It will make no sense if you have not read Part I. It is not guaranteed to make sense in any event.)
+It will certainly make no sense if you have not at least read Part I. It is not guaranteed to make sense in any event.)

 *